coteditor/CotEditor/README.md

 CotEditor
 =============================

-CotEditor is a lightweight plain-text editor for OS X.
+CotEditor is a lightweight plain-text editor for macOS.

 __Requirement__: OS X Yosemite or higher